aaronpk/live-chat-overlay/README.md

 You can open the URL on your computer too if you want to full screen it on a second monitor.

+### Persistent Links

+While there is no UI for this currently, if you would like to create a persistent link for your stream so that you don't have to re-add the browser source every time, here is how to do it.

+* Click "Get Overlay" on a livestream and grab the URL from the field that appears, which should look like `https://chat.aaronpk.tv/overlay/#3gADdqH3NS`
+* Notice that your YouTube popout chat address bar has changed to include the same fragment, e.g. `#3gADdqH3NS`
+* In the future, add that fragment part to your YouTube popout chat window and reload the page
+* Your YouTube chat window will send to the matching `chat.aaronpk.tv` URL that has the same fragment

 ## See this in action!